 Spin Laundry, started in 2014 by Morgan Gary, uniquely prioritizes sustainability by investing in the most energy-efficient machines in the world, providing clients chemical free detergents for free, using LED bulbs, offsetting a portion of their electricity through energy programs, and donating lost clothing and socks to local shelters.

-For the bees
+For the bees (coming soon)

 Khaled Almaghafi is like the bees he keeps—hardworking, generous, and respectful.
 After growing up in a family of beekeepers in Yemen, Khaled moved to California, which he’d heard was paradise for bees.
 He initially struggled to find a job, but eventually connected with a local in the beekeeping industry.
 He then went on to start two businesses of his own: Khaled’s Alive Bee Removal Service and Bee Healthy Honey Shop.